MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 order: 13
 ---

 A great option to log messages, info and errors to the console or other outputs is MvxLog!
-It is very extendeble and easy to use.
+It is very extendable and easy to use.

 In your ViewModel this could look like: